 While the difference between 30 and 32 minutes (as an example) of reactive time per hour seems minor, it is important to recognize that these figures are all based averages, across all hours of the day and all days of the year.
 Having a lower reactive time per hour improves the ability of officers to engage in community policing.
 Officers have more time to engage in proactive activity and be responsive to community issues and concerns.
-In fact, if MPD patrol was staffed to allow that 30 minutes per hour be spent on reactive work (compared to 32 minutes per hour), more than twenty-three (23) officer hours each day would be freed to engage in proactive activity.
+In fact, if MPD patrol was staffed to allow that 30 minutes per hour be spent on reactive work (compared to 32 minutes per hour), more than twenty-six (26) officer hours each day would be freed to engage in proactive activity.
 Visibility, efficiency and response time would also improve.
 A lower reactive time per hour also improves officer availability, resulting in better response times.
-The difference between 30 and 40 minutes per hour of reactive work reflects more than 118 officer hours per day.
+The difference between 30 and 40 minutes per hour of reactive work reflects more than 130 officer hours per day.
 This results in less time for proactive patrol, problem solving and community engagement.
 It also leads to delayed response times, and more frequent instances where MPD only responds to emergency/priority calls.

-In 2021, 221 MPD positions were designated to patrol (as officers; this figure excludes sergeants).
+In 2022, 229 MPD positions were designated to patrol (as officers; this figure excludes sergeants) until mid-October when, to assume the additional workload generated by the absorption of the Town of Madison, 236 were assigned to patrol.
 However, actual patrol staffing at any given time will vary and will typically be far less than this (primarily as a result of attrition).
+In 2022, the actual number of officers assigned to patrol was 218.

-Utilizing the Etico methodology, 2021 patrol workload and leave time data demonstrate that MPD patrol staffing should be 239 officers.
+Utilizing the Etico methodology, 2021 patrol workload and leave time data demonstrate that MPD patrol staffing should be 256 officers.
 This is based on an even split of proactive and reactive time.
-Meeting this standard would require the addition of eighteen (18) officer positions to patrol.
+Meeting this standard would require the addition of twenty (20) officer positions to patrol.
 The department should also add at least three sergeant positions to patrol (based on span of control).